Frederick Maitland (Royal Navy officer, born 1777): Indian service

 He was admiral superintendent of the dockyard at Portsmouth between 1832 and 1837.
 He was appointed commander-in-chief in the East Indies and China Station in July 1837, and raised his flag in the Wellesley again.
 He co-operated with the army during its advance from Bombay towards Afghanistan in February 1839, and captured the town and fort of Karachi, going on to oversee the landing of troops and supplies.
 News then reached him of disturbances at Bushehr, so he set off to investigate.
 He landed Marines and evacuated the resident and his staff, without punishing the rioters.
 The Anglo-Indian press subsequently criticised this action as being injudiciously lenient.

 Death

 Maitland died on 30 November 1839 whilst at sea on board the Wellesley, off Bombay.
 He was buried at Bombay.
-A monument was later erected by subscription to his memory in the St. Thomas Cathedral.
+A monument was later erected by subscription to his memory in St. Thomas Cathedral.
 His wife, Lady Maitland, died in 1865 at Lindores, Fife.